reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 $ make setup
 ```

-## Step 9 - Configure SPA

 You can duplicate the file `fixtures/settings/settings.yaml` to `settings.yaml` and reflect parameters for your own deployment.
 You should mention under key `role_arn_to_manage_accounts` the ARN of the role created in top-level account for SPA.
 You should mention under key `role_name_to_manage_codebuild` the name of the role that SPA will assume to act within each account that it manages.
 In the context of Control Tower, this can be `AWSControlTowerExecution`.
 You should also have one entry under `organisational_units` for every OU that SPA is looking after.

 ## Step 10 - Deploy SPA

+To deploy SPA from your workstation you need strong permissions on the `Automation` account.
+Usually I do this with a local profile in `~/.aws/config` that provides me `AWSAdministratorAccess` to `Automation`.
+In the example below, the local profile is named `automation-sso` so feel free to use your own name and settings.
 One you have authenticated to AWS, maybe with AWS SSO, and have appropriate AWS credentials set on your workstation, you can deploy SPA:

 ```
+$ export AWS_PROFILE=automation-sso
+$ aws sso login
+$ aws sts get-caller-identity
 $ make shell
-$ make deploy
+(venv) make deploy
 ```

 ## Step 11 - Inspect the solution